Plan your voyage

 - booking confirmation with an MPI-approved treatment provider within 24 hours of arrival.

-For vessels over 20 meters, consider professional cleaning (haul-out or underwater cleaning).
+For vessels over 20 metres, consider professional cleaning (haul-out or underwater cleaning).

 Ensure your cleaning provider is familiar with the CRMS requirements: